SW-SEP4-S23/FrontEnd/README.md

 ## Description

-OPS: This is gonna happen next time main is updated The application can be found on the following link: https://frontend.github.io/green-house-app/
+OPS: This is gonna happen next time main is updated.
+The application can be found on the following link: https://frontend.github.io/green-house-app/

 This is a react application that is used to display data from the green house api.